alberand/PySM/README.md

     - Editor area for quick addition rules to color-scheme
  - Implement correct policy of interpreting special symbols in editor form.
  - Possibly available hardware ports (RTS, DTR)
+ - If there is more than 5 devices convert buttons to QComboBox

 References:
 ===============================================================================